Private Drug and Alcohol Rehab Centers Near Me

 People facing addiction have many choices when it comes to treatment, but private rehab programs are usually the best option.
-In addition to offering a level of care not possible in non-profit programs, private programs also use individualized treatment techniques to give addicts the best chance at getting clean.
+In addition to offering a level of care not possible in non-profit programs, private programs also use individualized addiction treatment techniques to give addicts the best chance at getting clean.

-How Long do the Programs Last?
+How Long Do Private Drug Rehab Programs Last?

 Most state-run and non-profit drug and alcohol treatment programs run for 28 days, the minimum amount of time experts say is needed.
 For some addictions, the physical withdrawal process consumes the first few weeks of the program, leaving little time to sufficiently work on the psychological side of addiction unless the treatment time is extended.
 Most private drug rehab centers offer standard 60- and 90-day programs, with the option to extend the length of stay if necessary.